PolaricServer/AIS-plugin/README.md

 ## System requirements

-Linux/Java platform (tested with Debian/Ubuntu/Mint) with
+Linux/Java platform (tested with Debian/Ubuntu) with
-* Java Runtime environment version 8 or later.
+* Java Runtime environment version 11 or later.
 * scala-library version 2.11 or later.
 You will also need scala-xml and scala-parser-combinators packages.
 * polaric-aprsd, polaric-webapp and polaric-webconfig-plugin installed.

 ## Installation

-We provide a Debian package (debian Jessie or later) For information on getting started on a Debian platform (or derivative) please see: http://aprs.no/dokuwiki?id=install.dev
+We provide a deb package (Debian Buster or later) For information on getting started on a Debian platform (or derivative) please see: http://aprs.no/dokuwiki?id=install.dev